Mailing Address: Mentorship Program 4400 Massachusetts Ave. NW Washington, DC 20016

-In January 2017, following move-in but prior to the start of classes, you will attend an American University spring student orientation to help expand your knowledge of AU, its colleges and majors, the campus, and working with your new academic advisor and of course exploring Washington, DC!
+In January 2018, following move-in but prior to the start of classes, you will attend an American University January Orientation to help expand your knowledge of AU, its colleges and majors, the campus, and working with your new academic advisor and of course exploring Washington, DC.

 CAN MENTORSHIP STUDENTS USE ACT STUDENT SERVICES?

 Mentorship Program in Greece students will have access to ACT facilities and activities.
 These include computer labs, library, fitness center, resource centers, clubs, speakers, campus events, etc.

 WHAT SORT OF ORIENTATION DO STUDENTS RECEIVE FOR THE PROGRAM?